 Current law directs a state or local agency, when deciding whether to issue a license or permit, to consider an individual's criminal record in determining whether the individual is of good moral character.
-The bill changes the determination to consider whether the individual is qualified.
-The bill adds to the factors that an agency considers whether the applicant will be directly responsible for the care of individuals susceptible to abuse or mistreatment.
+The act changes the determination to consider whether the individual is qualified and adds to the factors that an agency considers whether the applicant will be directly responsible for the care of individuals susceptible to abuse or mistreatment.

-For sunset review hearings conducted after review by the department, the bill requires the collection of data concerning licensing and registration action taken due to specified criminal justice actions.
+For sunset review hearings conducted on and after November 1, 2018, after review by the department, the act requires the collection of data concerning licensing and registration action taken due to specified criminal justice actions.

 (Note: This summary applies to this bill as enacted.)